SatyaisCoding/automata/README.md

 ## 📄 License

-This project was built for a hackathon demonstration.
+This project was built for a Skills demonstration.
 See [LICENSE](LICENSE) for details.

 ---

 <p align="center">
-  Built with ❤️ by the Automata team
+  Built with ❤️ by the Satya
 </p>